cpruvost/oci-backup-monitor/README.md

-# Function that stores Oracle Cloud Backup Events (Storage Backups, Db Backups, ...) in Autonomous Db
+# Monitor Oracle Cloud Infrastructure Backups with Functions and Autonomous JSON.

 This function does insert of Oracle Cloud Backup Events in Autonomous Db (Autonomous JSON is the best choice cause an event = json).
 This means you can build easily an APEX application to monitor all your backups on OCI in one place !
+Then as an OCI administrator you avoid that to have an email box full and you can build efficient Backup Reports with APEX.

 ![Architecture](./images/0-Architecture_Diagram.png)